 To be so far from safety, from home

-To be alone, to be a stranger in a narrow zone
+To be alone, to be a outcast in a narrow zone

 Hear their cries and know